Who can use this feature?

 The Total number of accounts card indicates the total number of accounts in the workspace.
 You can access the Total accounts dashboard by clicking the See all accounts link.

-Figure 9 shows the information displayed on the card.
+Figure 5 shows the information displayed on the card.

-Figure 9.
+Figure 5.
 The Total workspace accounts card

 The Total Accounts dashboard displays the total number of accounts across all statuses.
+Refer to the article View the details of all accounts in your workspace to learn more about the Total workspace accounts page.

-The Orphan accounts card
+The Orphaned accounts card

 Orphaned accounts create unmonitored access, increasing the risk of misuse or unauthorized entry.
 So, you must have at least one active Owner or disable the account if it’s no longer needed.
-This restores accountability and reduces security risk. |
+This restores accountability and reduces security risk.

 Get started